doxxing AI & Automation

 3. Reactive moderation: This method relies on your users flagging or reporting the content on your platform.
 Platforms can be transparent about their content moderation policies and procedures, including how they handle doxxing.
 A reactive moderation process can help users understand what behavior is not allowed and how to report it.
 Unfortunately, chances are that the damage has already been done by the time the content is reported.

-Some platforms will also allow user reporting to encourage to report posts containing personal information.
-However, this feature could lead to users utilizing this as a way of harassing each other.
+Some platforms will also allow user reporting to encourage users to report posts containing personal information.
+However, this feature could lead to users harassing each other.

 4. User privacy controls: Give your users more control over their personal information, such as the ability to hide their phone number or email address.
 The little things can make a difference, and something like this can make it more difficult for doxxers to find and share personal information.